Mac Jones Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- In one matchup against the Dolphins, Jones threw for 281 passing yards, 41.5 yards higher than his over/under for Sunday.
+- Jones threw for 281 passing yards one matchup against the Dolphins, 41.5 more yards than his over/under in Sunday's game.

-- Jones threw a touchdown pass in that outing against the Dolphins.
+- Jones threw a touchdown pass in that game against the Dolphins.

-- The Dolphins are conceding 249.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- The Dolphins' defense is seventh in the league, giving up 1.4 passing touchdowns per game.
+- With 22 passing TDs conceded this year, the Dolphins defense is ranked seventh in the NFL.

 Recent Performances

-- He also carried the ball two times for 12 yards, averaging six yards per attempt on the ground.
+- He tacked on two carries for 12 yards, averaging six yards per carry.

+- Over his last three games, Jones has collected 671 passing yards (223.7 yards per game) while going 62-for-107 (57.9% completion percentage) and throwing five touchdowns and four interceptions.

-- He's also helped out on the ground, with 57 rushing yards (19.0 ypg) on nine carries.
+- He also has 57 rushing yards on nine carries, averaging 19.0 yards per game.

 Jones' New England Teammates